Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 \subsection{Kinematics traced by individual \ion{O}{6} components}

 In contrast to \ion{H}{1}, the $N_{\rm OVI}$-$b_{\rm OVI}$ relation exhibits a different trend.
-Figure \ref{fig:o6_Nb} presents the measured $\log N_{\rm OVI}$ versus $b_{\rm OVI}$ for individual \ion{O}{6} components from the combined FUSE, CUBS \citep{CUBSVII}, COS-LRG \citep{Zahedy2019}, and COS-Halos samples \citep{Werk2013}, showing a $5.1 ~\sigma$ positive correlation with a generalized Kendall's rank coefficient of $\tau = 0.22$ and a random distribution probability of $p=4.0\times 10^{-7}$.
+Figure \ref{fig:o6_Nb} presents the measured $\log N_{\rm OVI}$ versus $b_{\rm OVI}$ for individual \ion{O}{6} components from the combined FUSE, CUBS \citep{CUBSVII}, COS-LRG \citep{Zahedy2019}, and COS-Halos samples \citep{Werk2013}.
+The detected \ion{O}{6} components exhibit column densities varying in $\log N_{\rm OVI}\approx 13.5-15$, showing a $5.1 ~\sigma$ positive correlation with a generalized Kendall's rank coefficient of $\tau = 0.22$ and a random distribution probability of $p=4.0\times 10^{-7}$.

 Here, we apply a linear fit to the observed $\log N$-$\log b$ relation for \ion{O}{6} under a Bayesian framework.
 To account for measurement uncertainties in both $N$ and $b$, we adopt the likelihood formalism presented in \citet[][i.e., Equation 27 in Section 2.4]{Sharma2017}.
 This approach includes an intrinsic scatter ($\sigma_{\rm p}$) to capture physical variations in the model.
 It is determined simultaneously with the best-fit linear parameters: